Understanding focal dystonia in musicians

-Effects of deep brain stimulation in Parkinson's disease on haptic perception
+Deep brain stimulation in Parkinson's disease improves haptic perception

 Haptic perception relates to one's ability to perceive properties of objects through active touch.
 For example, one perceives the roundess of a cylinder while moving the hand around it.
 In everyday life, we use vision and haptics to find things out about the objects that we manipulate.
-In a new study we investigate to whether and to what extent haptic perception becomes impaired in Parkinson's disease(PD) and whether deep brain stimulation can restore haptic precision in PD patients.
-Contact the study coordinator Joshua Aman, if you want to participate or to find out more about the study.
+In a new study we investigated to what extent haptic perception becomes impaired in Parkinson's disease(PD) and whether deep brain stimulation (DBS) can restore haptic precision in PD patients.
+A main finding of the study is that haptic acuity degrades in PD, but that DBS partially restores the precision of haptic sensing.
+That is, DBS has a beneficial effect on haptic perception.
+The results will be published in the journal Movement Disorders.
+Joshua Aman, a postdoctoral researcher in the lab is the lead author of the publication.

 Recruiting participants with voice disorders